vaskozl/home-infra/README.md

 ## Secret management

 I [mozilla SOPS](https://github.com/mozilla/sops) for secret encryption as it [supported out of the box in Flux2](https://toolkit.fluxcd.io/guides/mozilla-sops/).
+After adding a passwordless secret key to your cluster, add it to your `flux-system/gotk-sync.yaml` if you want to be able do decrypt secrets in the main `flux-system` kustomization.

 I use a [pre-commit hook](scripts/find-unencrypted-secrets.sh) to ensure that secrets are never pushed unencrypted.
 Assuming you have a `.sosp.yaml` the only thing you need to do is: